 This principle therefore is immutable, and itself cannot change regardless of time and context.
 As such, even in light of the worst tyranny, so long as the practice of Christian faith is not expressly under attack, or some clear command of God being broken, then there is to be obedience to the secular powers in the land.

-However, what can change, and may change in the course of time and according to context, is who or what the secular authority to whom the Church is supposed to be subservient actually is.
+However, what can change, and what has changed in the course of history, is who or what the secular authority to whom the Church is supposed to be subservient actually is.
 It is here that we must ask the question in today’s context of “Who is the secular authority to which we owe obedience?”

 The Church in Modern America: Balancing Our Spiritual and Civic Responsibilities